DeepWebDevelopers/nodejs-typescript-template/README.md

 # nodejs-typescript-template

 If you want to install everything as is with all packages then run `yarn install` after cloning `git clone https://github.com/DeepWebDevelopers/nodejs-typescript-template` the repo.
 Then just run `yarn dev` and get to work!

 **TIP**
-before running `yarn install` or `npm install` (to get all the packages) edit the package file for the packages you want.
+before running `yarn install` (to get all the packages) edit the package file for the packages you want.
 This way it will only install your selected packages and not everything.
 To remove a packages just do `yarn remove <package>`

 # Steps to install everything manually